habitual69/thetvappstream/README.md

 - A big thank you to the developers of Express, Axios, Puppeteer, Cheerio, and all other libraries that have contributed to this project.
 - Inspired by the streaming community's need for more accessible and high-quality TV streaming solutions.

+## Disclaimer
+> TheTvApp StreamScraper is not affiliated with `thetvapp.to` and is intended for educational and personal use only.
+Please respect the terms of service of the website and use this application responsibly.